mzadel/monotype/readme.md

 ## License and Disclaimer

-Monotype is provided under the terms of the GNU GPL.
+Monotype is provided under the terms of the GNU GPL v3.
 The source files that have been copied from Debian are subject to their respective licenses.

 Please note: this is alpha software and I cannot be held responsible for any